nafizfardin28/InventoryManagement/README.md

-🏪 IIT Super Shop Management System

-Efficiency in Every Transaction
+🏪 IIT Super Shop Management System – Efficiency in Every Transaction

-IIT Super Shop is a desktop-based JavaFX project developed as part of the Design Patterns course.
-It provides a streamlined platform for managing products, orders, and users with role-based access.
-The system includes features such as product management, order tracking, and report generation, offering a fast, secure, and user-friendly experience for admins, employees, and customers.
+IIT Super Shop is an SPL-2 desktop-based JavaFX project designed to streamline the daily operations of a retail environment.
+It allows admins and employees to manage products, handle customer orders, and generate insightful reports — all through a clean, secure, and interactive graphical interface.

+This system ensures smooth workflow automation using core software engineering design patterns and provides robust data management through SQLite integration
-⚙️ Features
+✨ Features
 🧑‍💼 User Authentication

+Two distinct roles: Admin and Employee

-Role-based login system (Admin, Employee)
+Secure login system

-Secure password storage

-No registration — credentials managed by the admin

-Role-specific dashboards
+Role-based access control

+Intuitive dashboards for both user types

+🛒 Order Management

+Both Admin and Employee can:

+Place orders

+View order history

+View customer details

+Automatic calculation of total bills

-🛒 Product & Inventory Management
+📦 Product Management (Admin Only)

-Add, edit, delete products
+Add new products

-Update stock quantity using + and – buttons
+Update stock quantities

+Delete existing products

-Prevent duplicate product entries
+Prevent duplicate entries

 Real-time product list updates

-📦 Order Management

-Employees can view and process orders

-Automatic calculation of total price and order details
+⚠️ Stock Alert System

+Real-time stock notifications

+Implemented using the Observer Pattern

+Notifies admin when a product’s stock level is critically low

 📊 Report Generation

-Generate sales reports between two selected dates
+Generate Sales Reports within a specific date range

-Export reports as PDF or CSV
+Export reports in PDF or CSV format

-Automatically filter orders from the database using the date range

-Professionally formatted PDF reports with titles, headers, and total summaries
+Beautifully formatted PDF with order tables and summaries

-📁 Dashboard Systems

-Admin Dashboard: Manage products, users, and reports

-Employee Dashboard: View and handle orders
+Implemented using the Bridge and Builder Patterns

+💾 Database Management

+Centralized database connection using the Singleton Pattern

+Local SQLite database for persistent storage

+Backup and restore functionality implemented using the Command Pattern

 🧠 Tech Stack
 Frontend (UI Layer)